• Skip to main content

 Illinois Harvest of the Month is an easy program that helps child feeding sites buy and serve more local food while teaching kids about healthy eating, nutrition, and agriculture.
 Each month, participating sites can feature a different local item on their cafeteria menus.
 This brings more money to local farmers and puts more nutritious food on student’s plates.
 Additionally, Harvest of the Month foods come with activities and resources for ways to increase education around that food.

-Each school year, our seasonal calendar is distributed to new participating sites.
-The calendar is designed to follow the academic calendar beginning in Fall and ending in Summer.
+Our seasonal calendar is available to all participating sites.
+The calendar is designed to follow the seasons in Illinois and can be used during a standard school year and during summer feeding.
 You can find the calendar on our homepage, in the right sidebar, or directly as a PDF here.
-Participating feeding sites are encouraged to feature an item from the seasonal list but can substitute for other local-source-identified produce or staple such as a dairy product, honey, grains or maple syrup (see below).
+Participating feeding sites are encouraged to feature an item from the 40 foods grown in Illinois but can substitute other local-source-identified produce or staples such as a dairy product, honey, grains or maple syrup (see below).
 This is a tool to help participants stay on track with the program and to aid in planning for menus and activities.

 Participating Sites